 Blurry or low-quality product photos will not only cost a business sales but can also harm the brand’s reputation, so it’s crucial to capture and use only the best product photos.
 A great product photo increases buyer’s trust at the instance of purchase, and ultimately leads to higher sales and fewer returns in long-term operations.

 The product photo should replicate the in-store experience, placing products in the hands of the consumer to handle and examine just as they would in real life.
-Those leading in e-commerce know this, and the professionals are setting high standards for the competition, especially so with spin and 360 photography.
+Those leading in e-commerce know this.
+The professionals are setting high standards in eCommerce, especially so with 360 degree product photography.

 To stay ahead of the competition, it’s all about utilizing the right hardware, software, and accessories that can produce consistent, high-quality product imagery which is easily managed and distributed, and likewise that stimulates sales.
 Read on for the 7 components that go into capturing the perfect product photo for e-commerce stores, retailers and distributors.